Lionel trains have long been a standard of model railroading. It may be the best known name in

 were released, including the all-new #6-38079 Southern Pacific GS-2 and #6-38080 Western Pacific

-GS-64 steam locomotives in 'O' gauge, a detailed model of the Amtrak Acela in 'O', a scale replica of
+GS-64 steam locomotives in 'O' gauge, a detailed model of the Amtrak Acela in 'O', and a scale replica of

-the historic Santa Fe #3751 4-8-4 Northern in 'O', and the classic tinplate Hiawatha in Standard Gauge.
+the historic Santa Fe #3751 4-8-4 Northern in 'O'.
+A Polar Express train set

 in 'O' gauge, released shortly after the box office success of the motion picture, became a highly